jetdeploy/documentation/docs/source/in-memory-db.md

 - __Type__

-  Type of your database instance (e.g. PostgreSQL, MariaDB, etc.)
+  Type of your database instance (e.g. Redis)

 - __Version__

-  Full version of your running database instance (e.g. `13.8` for PostgreSQL, `10.7` for MariaDB, etc.)
+  Full version of your running database instance (e.g. `7.0.5` for Redis)

 - __Status__